 This Idaho State Park Is the Right Way to Be Outside

-“When the mountain iris is blooming out in the pasture, it’s a sea of blue,” said park manager Wallace Keck.
+“When the mountain iris is blooming out in the pasture, it’s a sea of blue,” say park superintendent Wallace Keck.
 “Then another plant will dominate, like yellow pea, and it’ll be a field of yellow.”

-Castle Rocks is beloved for a number of things -- wildflowers, birdwatching, hiking of course, a fishing pond stocked with trout, even an archery range -- but the most popular among them is definitely the rock-climbing.
-Beginner-friendly routes abound, and the more technically skilled among you can wander a mile or two over to City of Rocks National Reserve -- one of the premiere climbing destinations in the US, where you’ll find hundreds of climbing routes.
-Also, replicas of historic covered wagons; you’re walking where settlers once did on their push to find gold in California.
+Castle Rocks is beloved for a number of things—wildflowers, birdwatching, hiking, a fishing pond stocked with trout, even an archery range—but the most popular among them is definitely rock-climbing.
+Beginner-friendly routes abound, while the more technically skilled can wander a mile or two over to City of Rocks National Reserve—one of the premiere climbing destinations in the US and home to hundreds of climbing routes.
+Also, replicas of historic covered wagons—the famed California Trail, where 19th century emigrants passed through in pursuit of gold, cuts right through the park.

-“Keep following the CDC regulations about distancing, but otherwise the park is here to give people a place to breathe, exercise, and stay safe,” Keck said.
-“Everything folks want to go out in nature for right now is here.
-Thank goodness it’s spring.”
+“The park is here to give people a place to breathe, exercise, and stay safe,” Keck says.
+“Everything folks want to go out in nature for right now is here.”